Set yourself up for mealtime success by being realistic and prepared. This simple Meal Planning Guide will show you how.

 F.Y.I, these are the categories I use to keep my recipes organized and easy to find:

 It took me a little time initially to type this out… but it was worth it.
 It saves a lot of time when I want to plan meals because I don’t have to search around for recipes.
 I simply refer to this list.
-I’ll choose a variety of meals from different categories, record them on my calendar and my plan is ready!
+I’ll choose a variety of meals from different categories when planning meals.

 I store this list in a pocket folder.
 A few times a year I edit and update my List of Recipes with new recipes, etc.

-When planning my meals, I write them down on a Calendar (devoted just to meals) and take into account activities, events and other responsibilities that may interfere with my cooking time.
+When planning my meals, I write them down on a Calendar (devoted just to meals) and take into account activities, appointments and other responsibilities that may interfere with my cooking time.
 Be realistic with your plan!

 3. Master Grocery List